 Yandex Cloud

-The standard error output stream, stderr, of a Bash script is sent to a centralized logging system.
+The Bash script’s standard error output stream, stderr, is sent to the centralized logging system.

-If the script is terminated with a code other than 0, it means that it failed.
-In this case, the content of the standard output stream is redirected to a log file and the function invocation results in the following error:
+If the script terminates with a code other than 0, this indicates an execution error.
+In this case, the content of the standard output stream is redirected to the log and the function returns this error:

 {